 Claudia is currently a casual musician with the Queensland Symphony Orchestra, and previously completed an internship with the Orchestra in 2019.
 She has toured internationally several times with the Australian International Opera Company, performing Puccini’s Turandot and Verdi’s Aida.
 Claudia has been involved in Australian Youth Orchestra National Music Camp and has been an active member of the Queensland Youth Symphony for two years.

-Whilst at Griffith University, she performed regularly with the QCGU Symphony Orchestra, and for the last two years, Claudia has been featured as a soloist in the Queensland Youth Orchestras’ Morning Music recital series, performing Saint-Saëns’ Morceau de concert and Strauss’ Horn Concerto no. 1.
-Claudia has participated in masterclasses with Stefan Dohr, Andrew Pelletier, Andrew Bain, Tim Jones, Gail Williams, Dale Clevenger, Andrew Pelletier, Saar Berger, and a live-streamed 'Horn Hangout' masterclass with Sarah Willis.
+Whilst at Griffith University, she performed regularly with the QCGU Symphony Orchestra, and on a couple of occasions featured as a soloist in the Queensland Youth Orchestras’ Morning Music recital series, performing Saint-Saëns’ Morceau de concert and Strauss’ First Horn Concerto.
+Claudia has participated in masterclasses with Stefan Dohr, Andrew Bain, Tim Jones, Gail Williams, Dale Clevenger, Andrew Pelletier, Saar Berger, and a live-streamed 'Horn Hangout' masterclass with Sarah Willis.

 Claudia is passionate about chamber music, and has been involved in several chamber music projects over the last few years.
 She has travelled to Brazil with the ensemble QHorns to perform at the 49th International Horn Symposium.
 Another highlight for Claudia was performing Brahms’ Horn Trio in her graduation recital at QCGU, for which she won the Prize for Best Recital in the Brass Department at QCGU in 2019.